What You Should Know About Small Business Administration (SBA) Loans

 If you’re a small business owner struggling from the ongoing public health and economic crisis, the SBA offers guidance and loan resources.

 The SBA is currently accepting Economic Injury Disaster Loan (EIDL) applications from all eligible small businesses, private non-profits, and U.S. agricultural businesses.
-The deadline for applications is December 31, 2020.
-More information about eligibility is available on the SBA website.
+Apply on the SBA website.
 For loans approved starting the week of April 6, 2021, recipients can get up to $500,000 in assistance over 24 months.
 Loans approved prior to that will be eligible for an increase.

 What Are SBA Loan Interest Rates?

 Terms for EIDL loans are a fixed 3.75% for businesses and 2.75% for nonprofits over 30 years with no pre-payment penalty or fees.

 The 7(a) loan program interest rates are determined by negotiations between the borrower and lender.
 Most of these rates are subject to maximums determined by the SBA, and they may be fixed or variable.
 Variable-rate loans may be pegged to the lowest prime rate, the LIBOR Rate, or the SBA optional peg rate.